criesbeck/busfactor/README.md

-This is a web tool to identify potential bus factor issues for small cross-functional teams with 5 to 10 members.
-It uses the output of **git log** run on a local repository.
+This is a web tool to identify potential team and bus factor issues for small cross-functional teams with 5 to 10 members.
+It analyzes the output of **git log** run on a local repository.

 # Usage